-The web reputation, Webroot, Sophos, and McAfee databases periodically receive updates from the Cisco IronPort update server (https://update-manifests.ironport.com).
+The web reputation, Webroot, Sophos, and McAfee databases periodically receive updates from the Cisco update server.
 Server updates are automated and the update interval is set by the server.

 The Web Reputation Database

 The Web Security appliance maintains a filtering database that contains statistics and information about how different types of requests are handled.
 The appliance can also be configured to send web reputation statistics to a Cisco SensorBase Network server.
 SensorBase server information is leveraged with data feeds from the SensorBase Network and the information is used to produce a Web Reputation Score.